mateusz-borkowski/mateusz-borkowski/README.md

 - 👋 Hi, I’m Mateusz Borkowski, @mateusz-borkowski.
-I'm a physicist at Columbia University and University of Amsterdam.
+I'm a staff scientist at University of Amsterdam.
 - 👀 I’m interested in ultracold atoms and molecules, and their interactions.
 - 🌱 I’m currently learning to do my quantum computations with C++ using Eigen to avoid the joys of Matlab.
 <!--